tfelix/bestia-docs/content/docs/mechanics/resources.md

 * Using special extracting buildings or devices
 * Recycling of existing items

-> The item loot from monster should be logically correct: a dead wolve would very likly not drop iron ore or golden coins.
+> The item loot from monster should be somewhat logcal: a dead wolve would very likly not drop iron ore or golden coins.

 Dropped items in the world are semi-permanent.
 The player have a strong incentive to gather dropped items to participate in the market.